giantswarm/rfc/multi-tenancy-observability/README.md

 ```

 That configuration should be dynamically created and updated regardless of the data source.
 We are thinking of having an operator to manage that mapping.
-The operator will be able to reconcile any kind of data source and generate the configuration expected by `grafana-multi-tenant-proxy`.
+The operator would be able to reconcile any kind of data source and generate the configuration expected by `grafana-multi-tenant-proxy`.

 Below is a graph exposing multi-tenancy proposal: